raberik98/CC_WEB_SI2-SI4_Exercise_02/README.md

 You are hired to create a project where the finance department can handle employees and the company budget.
 The starting files are already added as well as some starting data.
+Please not that for tasks that require you to validate who triggered the endpoint for now you can just pass the _id in the params.

 1; Set up a backend server which will be able to handle our database.
 If you are already working with MongoDB and Mongoose create a new javascript file which will register all of the employees provided to you and than run it once.